-[REDACTED] These conditions are not extreme, and normal cementing and casing practices meet standards.
+These conditions are not extreme, and normal cementing and casing practices meet standards.
 Temperature differences between the CO2 injectate and reservoir will not affect well integrity.
 Logging data to assess casing corrosion to be collected during pre-operational testing will be used to ensure the condition of the casing will withstand the operational load associated with maintaining annular fluid and pressure.

-The casing specifications in Table 1 are sufficient to meet the requirements of 40 CFR 146.86(b)(1)(iv) and to allow for the safe operation at expected bottomhole monitoring conditions.
+The casing specifications in Table G1-1 are sufficient to meet the requirements of 40 CFR 146.86(b)(1)(iv) and to allow for the safe operation at expected bottom-hole monitoring conditions.

-There is no groundwater extraction within the Area of Review (AoR) of the project.
-As shown in Figure 2, recent subsidence data demonstrates no appreciable subsidence in the AoR.
+As shown in Figure G-2, recent subsidence data demonstrate no appreciable subsidence in the Area of Review (AoR).
 Therefore, subsidence does not pose a risk to well integrity within the storage project.

-4.4 Cement
+3.4 Cement